 As marketers, blogging is essential to our jobs -- but it isn't easy.
 We have to come up with a topic, write something engaging, optimize it for SEO, and take a ton of other steps to make sure we are writing the best possible post that stands out from other similar topics online.
 There are 6.7 million people blogging, yet we have to stay original.

-Though we cannot explain blogging to a science, there are certain steps you can follow to make sure it has the essential components necessary to perform well.
-Here are 10 steps that can get you on the write path to blogging like a pro.
+Though every blog post will be different, there are certain steps you can follow to make sure it has the essential components necessary to perform well.
+Here are 10 steps that can get you on the right path to blogging like a pro.

 Step 1: Understand your audience.

 Before you start to write, have a clear understanding of your audience.
 What do they want to know about?
 What will resonate with them?
 This is where creating your buyer personas comes in.
 Consider what you know about your buyer personas and their interests while you're coming up with a topic for the blog post.

 For instance, if your readers are Millennials looking to start their own business, you probably don't need to give them information on getting started on social media -- most of them already have that down.
 You might, however, want to give them information on how to adjust their approach to social media from a more casual, personal one to a more business-savvy, networking-focused approach.
 That tweak is what separates you from blogging about generic stuff to the stuff your audience really wants (and needs) to hear.